oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/RXe.md

 ## Identity

 RXe is a Daikin wall-mounted FTXR50EV1B9 [heat pump](../../Species/Air%20Conditioners.md).
 RXe is the **old Daikin Ururu-Sarara** series.

+A British from England.
+Not that affable.

 RXe was born in August 15, 2007.
 She's a cisgender and lesbian female (she/her).
 If RXe's skin color matter, she is gray.